News

 read more

-Christopher Quinlan QC has been appointed to lead a review of the structure, composition and operation of the British Horse Racing (BHA) Disciplinary Panel, Appeal Board and Licensing Committee.
-The decision comes in the wake of the decision in the Jim Best appeal.
-The BHA announced today that it will be taking the measures in […]
+Christopher Quinlan QC was appointed to lead a review of the structure, composition and operation of the British Horse Racing (BHA) Disciplinary Panel, Appeal Board and Licensing Committee following the Jim Best case.
+The resulting Quinlan review, published today, has made far-reaching recommendations in order to bring the process in line with current best practice. […]

 read more